 BACKGROUND

 HCV, first identified in 1989, is a major cause of chronic liver disease[6,7].
-It is the most common indication for liver transplantation in the Western world{8}.
-The natural course of HCV infection results in chronic disease in approximately 70% of patients, with the remaining 30% clearing the infection spontaneously{9}.
+It is the most common indication for liver transplantation in the Western world[8].
+The natural course of HCV infection results in chronic disease in approximately 70% of patients, with the remaining 30% clearing the infection spontaneously[9].
 Patients with chronic hepatitis C (CHC) infection can transmit HCV and are at risk of progression to liver cirrhosis and/or hepatocellular carcinoma[10].

-以下自己修改！

 The treatment of chronic hepatitis C infection has evolved over the past 20 years.
 Interferon alpha (IFNα) monotherapy was the first drug regimen found to induce viral clearance[11].
 The combination of IFNα with oral RBV, a synthetic guanosine nucleoside, was subsequently found to increase the rate of viral clearance by 2-3 times[12,13].
 Pegylation, the process of attaching IFNα to a polyethylene glycol moiety, both increased viral clearance and decreased the frequency of dosing of interferon to once weekly injections[14,15].
 Most recently, treatment for HCV genotype 1 infection has been amended to include a third drug, either boceprevir or telaprevir, both of which are direct-acting antivirals[5].

 INTERFERON-ASSOCIATED RETINOPATHY